Speech Recognition on TV Series with Video-guided Post-ASR Correction: Introduction

-To fully utilize the rich context information from the TV Series video, we proposed a novel multimodal post-correction that refines ASR outputs by leveraging contextual content extracted from video.
-Our framework consists of two stages: 1) ASR Generation and 2) Video-guided Post-Correction (VPC).
-The first stage aims to generate ASR output with an ASR model.
-The later stage is for correcting errors in the generated transcript based on the video.
-Specifically, it consists of two main components: Video-based Contextual Information Extraction and Context-aware ASR Correction.
-Video-based Contextual Information Extraction utilizes the advanced Video-Large Multimodal Model (VLMM) to extract key context information with our devised prompts.
-Context-aware ASR Correction aims to correct errors in the generated transcript using the Large Language Model (LLM) and extracted content by VLMM.
-We evaluate our approach on a multimodal TV series dataset Violin \cite{DBLP:conf/cvpr/LiuCCGYYL20} and ASR models {wav2vec 2.0}\footnote{\url{https://huggingface.co/facebook/wav2vec2-large-960h}.}, {HuBERT}\footnote{\url{https://huggingface.co/facebook/hubert-large-ls960-ft}.} and {WavLM}\footnote{\url{https://huggingface.co/patrickvonplaten/wavlm-libri-clean-100h-large}.}.
-The experiments demonstrate that our method can significantly reduce the Word Error Rate (WER), such as lowering it from 45.5\% to 35.4\% for WavLM.
+To fully utilize the rich context information from the TV series video, we propose a novel \textbf{training-free multimodal post-ASR correction (VPC) framework} that refines ASR outputs by leveraging contextual content extracted from videos.
+Our framework consists of two stages: 1) ASR Generation, where an ASR model will transcribe the audio; 2) Video-guided Post-ASR Correction.
+The latter stage is for correcting errors in the generated transcript based on the video. \yhy{Specifically, it consists of two main components: I. The Video-based Contextual Information Extraction module, utilizing the advanced Video-Large Multimodal Model (VLMM) to extract key context information with our devised prompts; II.
+The Context-aware ASR Correction module aims to correct errors in the generated transcript using the Large Language Model (LLM) and extracted visual context.}